questdb/documentation/reference/sql/asof-join.md

 sidebar_label: ASOF JOIN
 description:
-  Learn how to use the powerful time-series ASOF JOIN SQL keyword from our concise and clea reference documentation.
+  Learn how to use the powerful time-series ASOF JOIN SQL keyword from our concise and clear reference documentation.
 ---

 ASOF JOIN is a powerful SQL keyword that allows you to join two time-series